jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     AssertionError: False is not true

+  The expectation of the test changes.
 I want to see the difference between the inputs and the expected output

   .. code-block:: python
     :lineno-start: 5